yrgamage/EventSphere/frontend/README.md

 ## Overview

-The TicketSphere - Frontend is designed to deliver an intuitive and responsive user experience for the Ticketing system.
+The EventSphere - Frontend is designed to deliver an intuitive and responsive user experience for the Ticketing system.
 It integrates with the backend via REST APIs, offering a streamlined workflow for users to explore events, manage bookings, and access personalized features.

 ---